Flooristics, LLC

 1. The first and most obvious is noting discoloration and smell.
 Fresh urine on a light colored carpet will be easy to identify.

 2. Blacklights can reveal possible areas of urine contamination.
-The blacklight will also show spots created by other substances that can show up, such as carpet cleaner, glue, tonic water, petroleum jelly and baby powder.
+The blacklight also reveals spots from other substances, such as carpet cleaner, glue, tonic water, petroleum jelly, and baby powder.

-3. Moisture probes can be used to detect urine spots because often the urine salts will pull any moisture from the air and keep the area a little more wet than surrounding parts of the carpet.
+3. Moisture probes detect urine spots because urine salts often pull moisture from the air and keep the area slightly wetter than the surrounding carpet.

 4. Specialized chemical test strips can also help flooring inspectors detect urine spots in carpet.
 The test strips react a certain way when they encounter wet or dried urine to show that it is present.